-The port of Vancouver remained the principal export destination for western Canadian grain in the first quarter of the 2012-13 crop year.
-Traffic to Vancouver increased by 13.9%, to a GMP record of 4.9 million tonnes from the 4.3 million tonnes directed there in the same period a year earlier.
-The port's share of railway shipments also increased, rising to 57.4% from 53.9%.
-In comparison, Prince Rupert posted a 6.1% increase in railway shipments, with volume climbing to 1.1 million tonnes from 1.0 million tonnes.
-Despite this gain, the port took a marginally lesser share of the overall movement, which fell to 12.6% from 12.7%.
-On a combined basis the west coast ports handled 70.1% of the grain directed to export position, a noticeable gain over the 66.6% share secured a year provision in these agreements was the requirement that both carriers physically refurbish the cars, and raise the maximum load limit to 286,000 pounds from 263,000 pounds.
+The port of Vancouver remained the principal export destination for western Canadian grain in the first six months of the 2012-13 crop year.
+Traffic to Vancouver increased by 6.9%, to a GMP record of 9.2 million tonnes from the 8.6 million tonnes directed there in the same period a year earlier.
+The port's share of railway shipments also increased, rising to 57.6% from 57.0%.
+In comparison, Prince Rupert posted a 7.8% increase in railway shipments, with volume climbing to 2.6 million tonnes from 2.4 million tonnes.
+The port also took a marginally greater share of the overall movement, which rose to 16.5% from 16.2%.
+On a combined basis the west coast ports handled 74.1% of the grain directed to export position, a modest gain over the 73.2% share secured a year earlier.

+4 In 2007 the Government of Canada concluded new agreements with CN and CP for the operation of its government-owned fleet of covered hopper cars.
+A key provision in these agreements was the requirement that both carriers physically refurbish the cars, and raise the maximum load limit to 286,000 pounds from 263,000 pounds.
 This has helped to raise the average payload for a carload of grain to 88.9 tonnes from the 85.9 tonnes benchmarked in the base year.

-4 In 2007 the Government of Canada concluded new agreements with CN and CP for the operation of its government-owned fleet of covered hopper cars.
-A key earlier.
-For the most part, the increase in westbound grain shipments did not detract from those moving eastward.
-While shipments into both Thunder Bay and Churchill fell during the first quarter, the overall decline was limited to a combined 115,400 tonnes, or 4.4%.
-Moreover, the reduction in rail deliveries into Thunder Bay claimed just 6,900 tonnes of this total, with total shipments remaining largely unchanged at 2.1 million tonnes.
-Even so, the port's share of total railway hopper-car shipments fell to 25.4% from 27.2%.
-The more striking drop in volume came from a 22.1% decline in railway shipments to Churchill, which fell to 383,300 tonnes from 491,800 tonnes a year earlier.
-This also resulted in a traffic-share reduction, which decreased to 4.5% from 6.2%.
+For the most part, the increase in westbound grain shipments did not detract unduly from that moving eastward.
+In fact, total shipments into Thunder Bay and Churchill increased by 96,200 tonnes, or 2.4%.
+Thunder Bay shipments were largely responsible for shaping this result, with rail deliveries climbing to 3.7 million tonnes from 3.5 million tonnes a year earlier.
+Even so, the port's share of total railway hopper-car shipments fell marginally, to 23.3% from 23.5%.
+Detracting from the broader gain was a 16.2% decline in railway shipments to Churchill, which fell to 412,300 tonnes from 491,800 tonnes a year earlier.
+This also resulted in a traffic-share reduction, which decreased to 2.6% from 3.3%.5